Simona Halep, 2-time major champ, gets provisional drug ban

 During a provisional suspension, a tennis player is ineligible to compete in, or attend, any sanctioned events.

 Under the World Anti-Doing Code, Halep faces a ban of up to four years for a positive test for a substance like Roxadustat.
-Athletes can earn a reduction in their ban, likely to three years, if they quickly admit an offense and accept their sanction.
+Athletes can earn a reduction in their ban if they quickly admit an offense and accept their sanction.

 Tennis authorities will handle Halep’s case and any ruling can be challenged by the World Anti-Doping Agency in an appeal to the Court of Arbitration for Sport.